Stochastic dynamics of Arctic sea ice Part I: Additive noise: Results : Additive Noise Cases

-Consider the changes in the ice potential between June and August during the melting season.
-Figure~\ref{fig:sea_ice_albedo_seasonal1} compares the potentials during summer for a $\Delta F_0$ of $19.0$ and $20.0$.
-The color scheme reflects the shape of the potential around the steady-state solution represented by $E/E_0=0$.
-When $\Delta F_0=19.0$, the potentials have negative slope when $E/E_0>0$ during the entire summer, which means that a positive perturbation can be rapidly magnified due to the ice-albedo-feedback.
-On the other hand, when $\Delta F_0=20.0$, the negative slope when $E/E_0>0$ in early summer becomes positive later in the summer and a negative slope appears $E/E_0<0$ during mid-July.
-This is the origin of the negative movement of the maximum of the PDFs discussed above.
-The ice-albedo-feedback acting on the growth of a positive perturbation during early summer amplifies negative perturbations during mid-summer.
+In Fig.~\ref{fig:sample_path2} we see stochastic realizations as $\Delta F_0$ transitions from perennial to seasonal ice-states.
+(These are discussed in terms of the comparison between additive versus multiplicative noise in more detail in the Supplementary Material and in \S \ref{sec:resultsmult}.)
+Although the deterministic steady-state solutions for $\Delta F_0 =19.0$ and $20.0$ are still perennial ice-states, the ice is quite thin during the summer and the stochastic realizations tend toward seasonally varying states with ice free summers.
+Moreover, while the longwave stabilization is stronger for thinner ice, the ice-albedo-feedback dominates, and the asymmetry associated with the latter is stronger than that associated with the former.
 Recall that as the ice thickness approaches $h_\alpha$ the ice albedo changes from that of perennial ice (0.68) to that of open ocean (0.2).
-Hence, depending on whether the ice thickness is large or small relative to $h_\alpha$ the response to a perturbation will be different.
+Hence, depending on whether the ice thickness is large or small relative to $h_\alpha$ the response to a perturbation will be very different.
 Namely, when $h \approx h_\alpha$ the ice is more sensitive to a positive (negative) perturbation which causes a dramatic increase (decrease) in the albedo.
 For this reason, near the transition from the perennial to the seasonal ice state, the summer ice-thickness approaches $h_\alpha$ and a new asymmetry in the stochastic ensemble statistics emerges.
-Interestingly then we find that as we approach the deterministic transition to seasonal ice the ice-albedo-feedback drives the stochastic solutions towards the seasonal state.
+Interestingly, we then find that as the system approaches the deterministic transition to seasonal ice, the ice-albedo-feedback drives the stochastic solutions towards the seasonal state.
 However, with only a small increase in $\Delta F_0$, the stochastic solutions tend towards the perennial state.
-This suggests that near the deterministic transition to seasonal ice, the statistical fluctuations in the ice cover may exhibit behavior of both states and thus the transition itself cannot be explained using concepts based on linear response.
+This suggests that near the deterministic transition to seasonal ice, the statistical fluctuations in the ice cover can exhibit behavior of both states and thus the transition itself cannot be explained using concepts based on linear response.